Single Person Discount and Disregarded People

 Disregarded People Discounts

-In some circumstances, we may 'disregard' certain adults living in your property.
+In some circumstances, we may 'disregard' (ignore) certain adults living in your property.

 When we look at the number of adults living in a property for Council Tax purposes, we do not include:

-• 18 and 19 year olds who are at or have just left school
+- 18 and 19 year olds who are still in education or who have recently left school, where Child Benefit is still being paid

-• people caring for someone with a disability who is not their partner, or their child (a child is someone under 18)
+- Carers employed by a Local Authority or charitable body or people caring for someone who receives a qualifying benefit who are not caring for their partner or their own child (a child is someone under 18) find more information.

-• members of visiting forces and some international organisations
+- Members of visiting forces and certain international organisations

 How to apply